NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 ### What information is being displayed?

-Lets examine the top line of the example above from left to right, for the directory `Desktop`:
+Let's examine the top line of the example above from left to right, for the directory `Desktop`:

 drwxr-xr-x 2 nuvi nuvi 4096 Aug 10 23:50 Desktop